pbauermeister/dfd/doc/README.md

 `data-flow-diagram` as formatter, followed by an output file name with extension.

+Some markdown viewers have issues with non-standard formatters on the opening fence, so an arbitrary number of whitespaces can be inserted between the opening ```` ``` ```` and the `data-flow-diagram` formatter, like:

+    ```
+    data-flow-diagram FILENAME.svg

+    DFD_STATEMENTS

+    ```

 Note that only code blocks delimited by triple-backticks fences are considered.
-Code blocks defined by quadruple-spaces indentation are ignored.
+Code blocks defined by quadruple-spaces indentation are ignored:

+        data-flow-diagram FILENAME.svg

+        DFD_STATEMENTS

+        indented code blocks are not captured.

 A generated image file can be used by e.g. `![Label](FILENAME.svg)`.